-7.8.2 The current Minerals and Local Plan is under review, once the new plan has been adopted, each of the policies will be replaced in the new Local Plan.
+7.9.2 The current Minerals Local Plan is under review, once the new plan has been adopted, each of the policies in the current Plan will be replaced by those in the new Local Plan.
 The Policies in the Minerals Local Plan were 'saved' by a Direction of the Secretary of State in March 2010 and have therefore remained part of the Development Plan for Hertfordshire.
 These saved policies are outlined below.